 To address these concerns, many communities develop detailed recommendations to address the deterioration, but ultimately have limited success with revitalization.
 Some communities try to entice development through conceptual design renderings, press releases, and public announcements, but despite this effort, many projects never come to fruition.
 So how should communities initiate a community revitalization strategy that works?

-- An inventory & analysis of demographics, land characteristics and economic data.
+- An inventory and analysis of demographics, land characteristics, and economic data.
 This information helps a community understand the key issues and opportunities that provide a basis for realistic recommendations.

 Why Strategic Planning Works